pkgcraft/pkgcraft.github.io/content/posts/rustifying-bash-builtins.md

 #### Development environment

 First, the required tools for building the code should be installed.
-This includes a recent rust compiler, C compiler, meson, and a version of bash that supports loading dynamic builtins from shared objects.
+This includes a recent rust compiler, C compiler, and a recent version of bash that supports loading dynamic builtins from shared objects.
 I leave it up to the reader to leverage `rustup` and/or their distro's package manager to install the required build tools (and others such as `git` that are implied